samcottle/notes/docslikecode.md

 2. `git reset --hard origin/remoteBranchName`

 ### A fallback option
-An 'unofficial' way to solve Git issues:
+One 'unofficial' way to solve Git issues:
 1. Copy changed files to a folder outside the repo.
 2. Revert changes back to a point where Git works again.
 3. Manually merge the changes back in.